itailang/poster_guide/README.md

 I recommend making the poster with the [draw.io online drawing tool](https://app.diagrams.net/).
 It is free of charge and very easy to use.
 Here are several tips about using draw.io.

 Revisions:
 Allow draw.io to connect to Google Drive.
 This way, revisions will be saved automatically.
+Nonetheless, if you are satisfied with a specific version, say, after completing a full draft, it is beneficial to export it to a separate file and have an explicit reference for later updates.

 Page size:
 Set the `Paper Size` according to the conference's requirment for the poster.
 It will enable you to export a PDF file for printing at the exact expected size.
 To do so, go to the `Diagram` tab on the right side -> Under `Paper Size`, select `Custom`, and enter the width and height in inches.
 For exmaple: